Lilian Jeannette Rice: Biography

 In July 1938 Rice was diagnosed with ovarian cancer by La Jolla physician Ross Paull, and on December 22 of the same year she died of the disease.
 At the time she was a permanent resident of Rancho Santa Fe.
 She was cremated and her remains were interred at La Vista Memorial Park Cemetery in National City.
 In later years the Rice family headstones were vandalized, but well-meaning volunteers replaced the violated headstones.
 It was at this time that Lilian J. Rice's birth date was incorrectly assigned.
-However, sponsored by Miriam W. Sellgren, a then living relative, by marriage, of Rice's, the headstone was replaced, etched with her correct birth year.
+However, sponsored by Miriam W. Sellgren, a then living relative by marriage, of Rice's, the headstone was replaced, etched with her correct birth year.
 Contemporaneous birth announcements in the National City Record and the San Diego Union, plus Lilian Rice's birth certificate, prove unequivocally that she was born on June 12, 1889.

 The Lilian J. Rice Elementary School in Chula Vista, California is named for her.

 A number of her buildings, especially in Rancho Santa Fe, are on the National Register of Historic Places (NRHP).

 "She insisted on three things in her designs: restraint in decoration, high-quality craftsmanship and harmony between a home and its site." read a New York Times obituary, written many years after her death as part of the "Overlooked" project.

 In 2018, noted the Times, she was included in Pioneering Women of American Architecture, a website featuring 50 women born before 1940 who made important contributions to architecture.
 While Spanish Colonial Revival was not uncommon at the time, Rice was significant in making it a widespread style in California, said Mary McLeod, a professor of architecture at Columbia University Graduate School of Architecture and an editor of the website project.

 “She was designing and working as an independent architect and was so productive,” McLeod said in an interview.
 “I have wondered if California offered women more options, if there was more freedom there.”

-Rice designed at least 60 homes in Rancho Santa Fe, according to Welch.
+Rice designed at least 60 homes in Rancho Santa Fe, according to author of "Lilian J. Rice, Architect of Rancho Santa Fe, California" [Schiffer Publishing], Diane Y. Welch, Rice's official biographer.
 And while many have been greatly remodeled since they were built, Rice’s name still carries weight.
 “People cherish and value a Lilian Rice home,” she said.
-“She was a quality nut.”